 We structure our testing with categories or metrics that collectively analyze all practical uses and applications of the products in our review.
 This method allows one to make side-by-side comparisons of diverse models in a particular product class.
 The following is an in-depth discussion of each metric in this review and the products that performed well in each.

 As the name suggests, the heat distribution metric evaluates the even spread of heat across the surface of a grill.
 This property is important to all cooks, whether they know it or not, as it is the single biggest factor contributing to consistent food outcomes.
-The All-Clad HA1 and the Bella Copper had exceptionally even heat across their respective surfaces.
+The All-Clad HA1 and the Bella Copper Titanium Electric Griddle had exceptionally even heat across their respective surfaces.
 The DASH Everyday and the Presto Ceramic 22" were close behind in the ranking.

 The astute reader might look at this and say: "Hey, wait a minute.
-Those all different size models."
+Those are all different size models."
 And, to them, we'd say: "you're right, but it doesn't matter."
 We just want to assess the consistency of the heat across the surface regardless of size.
-To do this, we use an infrared thermometer to take temperature readings at 5 points on the grill surface — all 4 corners and the center.
+To do this, we use an infrared thermometer to take temperature readings at 5 points on the grill surface — all four corners and the center.
 We then assess the consistency of the temperature by calculating the standard deviation.
 To put this into context, the All-Clad had a standard deviation of 12º F, whereas a low performer like the Nordic Ware has a standard deviation of 50º F. Finally, we look at whether there are any significant hot or cold spots.
 With this data, we rate each model.

 The main criticism falling on the models mentioned above is that they hold on to a film of egg when the scramble is poured onto the grill surface.
 This film hardens and then releases to be incorporated into the eggs adding a subtle but notable crunchy texture that conflicts with the moist, fluffy texture that is characteristic of a good scrambled egg.